Australian leaders urge calm after Sydney clashes during Israeli President Herzog's visit

 SYDNEY: Australian leaders on Tuesday (Feb 10) urged calm and called on protests to remain peaceful after clashes between police and demonstrators opposing Israeli President Isaac Herzog's visit to Australia erupted in Sydney.

-Police said 27 people were arrested, including 10 for allegedly assaulting officers, after violence broke out on Monday evening when people failed to leave a planned protest site in central Sydney and police moved to clear access for pedestrians.
+Police said 27 people were arrested, including 10 for allegedly assaulting officers, after violence broke out on Monday evening when police moved in to clear thousands of protesters who had gathered near Sydney's town hall.

+Protesters, including an opposition lawmaker, said on Tuesday they had been assaulted by officers.

 Prime Minister Anthony Albanese said he was "devastated" by the violence and urged protesters to express their views peacefully.